-At Long & Long, we have helped numerous victims who sustained injuries in an industrial accident receive the justice they deserve.
+At Long & Long, we have helped numerous people who sustained injuries in an industrial accident receive the justice they deserve.
 These types of cases involve various details and are often complex, however, an experienced industrial accident lawyer can help.
 Our team of knowledgeable Alabama industrial accident lawyers can review your case and determine what legal options are available.

 Industrial job sites are often hazardous for workers, and injuries are common in this industry.
 Multiple contractors or companies can be working on a site at one time, increasing the chances of an accident.
 Additionally, not all workers follow safety rules and regulations.